scala/scala/05-types.md

   bounds of corresponding type parameters are equivalent.

-[^3]: A congruence is an equivalence relation which is closed under formation of contexts
+[^congruence]: A congruence is an equivalence relation which is closed under formation of contexts
+[^implicit]: A method type is implicit if the parameter section that defines it starts with the `implicit` keyword.

 ### Conformance